 “The Closing of California’s Most Violent Juvenile Prison”

-David William Reeve is an independent writer and photographer who documents the lives of children at risk.
+David William Reeve is an independent writer and photographer who documents the lives of juveniles at risk.
 Visit davidreeve.net for more.

 Contact: davidwilliamreeve (at) gmail (dot) com